briv/docteurqui/README.md

 - must haves, improve UI/UX:
     - ERROR management ! show user something if it goes wrong (7 to do it seems)
     - :hover styles on buttons !!
+    - add RPPS number in parantheses for saved data.
+    - all colors used are in vars.scss and seem nice
     - save any temporary filled data in case the person leaves the page before submitting the form.
     - change button styles to make primary "submit" button pop out WAY more see https://lospec.com/palette-list/